ai-da-SNA/ai-da-SNA.github.io/README.md

 <p align="center"><img width="460" src="images/PyGraphistry.png"></p>

 PyGraphistry is a Python visual graph analytics library to extract, transform, and load big graphs into Graphistry's visual graph analytics platform.
-We layout graphs with a descendant of the gorgeous ForceAtlas2 layout algorithm introduced in Gephi. parce que corre en GPUs en su servidor.
+We layout graphs with a descendant of the gorgeous ForceAtlas2 layout algorithm introduced in Gephi.

 |    | Tool                                        |   Pattern and Knowledge discovery |   Information Fusion |   Scalability |   Visualization |   Total (C4) |
 |----|---------------------------------------------|-----------------------------------|----------------------|---------------|-----------------|--------------|